WebOnWebOff/open-agent-system/OpenAgentDefinition.md

 ### Definition

-An **Open Agent System** is a folder structure and set of markdown files that reconfigures AI coding assistants (Claude Code, Gemini CLI, Codex, etc.) to perform specialized, non-coding tasks.
+An **Open Agent System** is a folder structure and set of markdown files that reconfigures AI coding assistants (Claude Code, GitHub Copilot, Gemini CLI, Codex, etc.) to perform specialized, non-coding tasks.
 Instead of writing code, the AI manages files, performs research, transforms content, and executes domain-specific workflows.

 ### The Core Insight

-Claude Code, Gemini CLI, and similar tools are **general-purpose agent frameworks** that happen to be configured for coding by default.
+Claude Code, GitHub Copilot, Gemini CLI, Codex, and similar tools are **general-purpose agent frameworks** that happen to be configured for coding by default.
 Their fundamental capability is:

 - Reading and writing files
 - Following complex instructions